 The combined effort in the team where one programmer writes the code and the other one reviews it is called pair programming.
-There are several benefits of pair programming, it not only improves the quality of a code but also facilitates the knowledge transfer.
+There are several benefits of pair programming, it not only improves the quality of code but also facilitates the knowledge transfer.
 It reduces the chance of mistakes as two people are simultaneously working on a code.

 12. Do you know what is the scrum of scrums?

-In case, there are multiple teams involved in the project, scrum of scrums is used to scale the daily stand-up meeting.
+In case, there are multiple teams involved in the project, the scrum of scrums is used to scale the daily stand-up meeting.
 It supports agile teams to collaborate and coordinate their work with other teams.